pedal-edu/pedal/docsrc/developers/ffs.rst

 Feedback Function Concepts
 --------------------------

-This section details the structure and interface of Feedback Functions.
+This section goes into a little more depth about the major concepts of feedback functions.

 Inheritance
     All Feedback Functions descend from the main `Feedback` class.
 This class